-All appointments to the Board shall be for a term of one year(s).
-No person shall serve more than 4 consecutive terms unless a majority of the Board, during the course of a Board meeting at which a quorum is present, votes to appoint a Board member to 4 additional year(s).
+All appointments to the Board shall be for a term of TWO years.
+No person shall serve more than 6 consecutive terms unless a majority of the Board, during a Board meeting at which a quorum is present, votes to appoint a Board member to 4 additional year(s).

 No person shall serve more than 4 consecutive years.
 After serving the maximum total number of consecutive years on the Board, a member may be eligible for reconsideration as a Board member after 1 years have passed since the conclusion of such Board member’s service.

 A vacancy on the Board of Directors may exist at the occurrence of the following conditions: